The Eras Tour: Music and performance

-Designed as a tribute to Swift's discography across her career since 2006, the Eras Tour covers all of the styles of music that are seen in her 11 studio albums, including The Tortured Poets Department, which was added in the European leg of the tour after the album's release.
-These range from country and pop to folk and alternative rock genres.
+Designed as a tribute to Swift's discography across her career since 2006, the Eras Tour covered all of the styles of music seen in her 11 studio albums, including The Tortured Poets Department, which was added in the European leg of the tour after the album's release.
+The styles ranged from country and pop to folk and alternative rock genres.
 Some media outlets dubbed the Eras Tour the "greatest hits" tour of an artist still in her commercial prime.
 The set list placed a somewhat greater focus on albums Swift had not previously toured, including first-ever live performances of several tracks.
-According to the music journalist Alexis Petridis, the Eras Tour is a musically eclectic production, consisting of "dubstep-inspired, dark-hued pop; tweedy folk; monster-chorus-sporting anthems and acoustic guitar-driven songs that show her Nashville grounding".
+According to the music journalist Alexis Petridis, the Eras Tour was a musically eclectic production, consisting of "dubstep-inspired, dark-hued pop; tweedy folk; monster-chorus-sporting anthems and acoustic guitar-driven songs that show her Nashville grounding".

 The concert ensemble included 15 backup dancers, choreographed by Mandy Moore, and Swift's live band of six instrumentalists who have been touring with her since 2007 and four female backing vocalists.
 Moore was recommended by Swift's friend, American actress Emma Stone, who had worked with Moore on the musical film La La Land (2016).
 To prepare for the tour physically, Swift trained using a custom workout routine designed by personal trainer Kirk Myers; Swift sang the entire set list daily while running on a treadmill, trained in dance for three months leading up to the first show, and forwent the consumption of alcohol.